A Specialty Of Opportunity

 At A Personal Level

-Maxillofacial surgeons are by nature healers and know the importance of patients taking part in this.
+Maxillofacial surgeons are by nature healers and know the importance of patients being involved in this.
 Whether consulting with individual patients, or talking to a group within their community.

-Communicating with colleagues and sharing maxillofacial skills is vital but so is spreading the word where this assists people directly.
+Communicating with colleagues and sharing maxillofacial skills is important but so is spreading the word where this assists people directly.
+Changing views on a few actions makes a big difference.

 Promoting safety in life and good personal care help to reduce treatment, or make this more successful.
 Spending time talking to people is not politeness, or window dressing but a vital part of supporting good health.